Introduction

 You could set conditions like:

-- Only allow users to add items if they have completed their user profile
+• Only allow users to add items if they've completed their user profile

-What values do I have access to in conditions?
+What values do you have access to in conditions?

 User Profile